Link Search Menu Expand Document

 Papers Video GitHub EXPEKCTATION About

-What is PyXAI ?
+What is PyXAI?

 PyXAI (Python eXplainable AI) is a Python library (version 3.6 or later) allowing to bring formal explanations suited to (regression or classification) tree-based ML models (Decision Trees, Random Forests, Boosted Trees, ...).
-In contrast to many approaches to XAI (SHAP, LIME, ...), PyXAI algorithms are model-specific.
-Furthermore, PyXAI algorithms guarantee certain properties about the explanations generated, that can be of several types:
+PyXAI generates explanations that are post-hoc and local.
+In contrast to many popular approaches to XAI (SHAP, LIME, ...), PyXAI generates explanations that are also correct.
+Being correct (aka sound or faithful) indicates that the explanations that are provided actually reflect the exact behaviour of the model by guaranteeing certain properties about the explanations generated.
+They can be of several types:

 • Abductive explanations for an instance $X$ are intended to explain why $X$ has been classified in the way it has been classified by the ML model (thus, addressing the “Why?” question).
 In the regression case, abductive explanations for $X$ are intended to explain why the regression value of $X$ belongs to a given interval.